robweber/vsmp-plus/README.md

 * Show Startup Screen - enables or disables the display of a startup screen when VSMP+ starts.

 __Media__
-* Media - media types can be either images or video
+* Media - media types can be either __images__ or __video__
 * Mode - File mode will play a single file whereas directory mode will play all the files in a given directory.
 This must be local to the Raspberry Pi.
 * Path - The absolute path to either the file or the directory
 * Update Time - how often to update the display, this is given as a [cron expression](http://en.wikipedia.org/wiki/Cron)

 __Image Options__
+* Image Rotation - order to display the images.
+Default is In Order as sorted alphabetically.
+Choosing Random will randomly select an image from the directory.
 * Display - optionally show the image filename and/or the device IP on the bottom of the display.
 The device IP will automatically toggle itself on if the IP address of the system changes while the player is running.
 This helps prevents a "lost" player on the network due to DHCP.

 __Video Options__